 A vehicle's thrust angle affects its steering wheel position.
 The thrust line should line up with the vehicle's geometric centerline.
 Check this angle if the vehicle has been in a collision.
-There's a difference in repair procedures depending on the vehicle's suspension system.
+There is a difference in repair procedures depending on the vehicle's suspension system.

 Axle offset occurs when the rear axle tilts sideways, causing both rear tires to point in the wrong direction.
-Like a forklift, if the rear tires point to the left, the vehicle will steer to the right.
-This condition is typically caused by a broken leaf spring center bolt or problems with the shackle typically result in axle offset.
+Like a forklift, the vehicle will steer to the right if the rear tires point to the left.
+A broken leaf spring center bolt or problems with the shackle typically result in axle offset.

 On vehicles with trailing arm suspension, worn or damaged bushings or a bent arm can cause a noticeable pull in the steering wheel.